CLizCorcoran/LifeList/README.md

 To mark a task as incomplete, the user simply clicks on the green checkmark.
 Doing so will return it to the white color to indicate that it is now incomplete.

+## Technologies Used
+This web application was build using HTML, JavaScript, React, React Routes, and Redux.

+For this project, I did not use SASS or Bootstrap directly.
+A side goal for this project was to practice more CSS.

+## Future Improvements
+The goal of this project was to focus on React, React Routes, and Redux.
+Should I have time, I would like to enhance the html and styles more.
+At some point, it is just time to let go of a project and move on.
+There are some areas I wish I could have enhanced.

+- Default List:  My intention when adding authentication was to have pre-built lists for some users.
+I really wanted a static list for Minnie Mouse or Pooh to appear when they logged in.
+That would have been cute.

+- Error handling is not the best.
+I have alert boxes in some places that just don't look nice.
+It was too much to tie in Redux in with form validation at the point in time that I thought about it.

+- Add more information to events.
+I really wanted to add event start and completion dates.